Meeting the Locals

 A male voice replies, “Yes, Wilma, I think he is.
 That’s why I took him when I could.”
 A small delay, and, “Ed, we know you’re awake.
 Please tell me why you’re quiet, and why you just lie there.”

-For a brief moment Ed debates about replying to them at all, and decides he may as well.
+For a brief moment Ed mentally debates about replying to them at all, and decides he may as well.
 “David, Wilma, I assume those are your names from what’s been said.
 I saw no point in talking when I couldn’t see anyone in the room with me.
 I also felt you wouldn’t have used straps to hold me down unless you thought they were strong enough to do the job.
 Thus I saw no point in testing them until after I knew a bit more about what’s going on and where I am.
 Now, it’s clear I’m alive and in some sort of medical facility, so please tell me what happened.”

 David replies, “Well, you should be pleased to know the two bombs were radio linked, so they both went off when the second man hit his trigger by accident while trying to get off the people you threw him on top of.
 The other man was already standing and heading back for the stairs when it went off.
 The results were quite spectacular in terms of destruction of that end of the building when they damaged the rooms beside the car-park, and caused the stairs and verandah to collapse.
 The expedition’s cars were so far back only the windows were damaged by people thrown against them.
 The bombers had anti-personnel devices on their bodies, too, so over six hundred very militant protesters were killed, and another two hundred were injured.
 Four of the team security staff were wounded, and also lightly hurt when the verandah collapsed, but nothing serious.
 The only team members hurt were Doctor Josef, with a light bullet wound, and you were ripped apart by the bomb.
 The government officials have started an investigation into how they found out where the team was located, and why they were allowed into the car-park.
 Many of the local militant religious leaders are very upset so many of their followers have been sent to their reward in such a violent way.
 They were especially upset with the ones you shot, because a few survived, and told how selective you were in your aim.”

-Ed laughs hard and long before replying, “I knew that would be an issue for them if they lived!
+Ed laughs long and hard before replying, “I knew that would be an issue for them if they lived!
 So it was deliberate, and I’m glad it is a big problem for the bastards.
 I love the idea of the militants getting hoisted on their own petard that way.
 Since you said I was killed and this isn’t heaven or hell, where the heck am I, and how did you manage it?”

 “I wish I knew.
 I’d never heard of him, nor met him, until this job was offered to me.
 They were very insistent on getting me on it.
 In the end they paid me so much they couldn’t hire two other techs.”